jnunyez/synchronization/README.md

 ```

-## Uninstalling Silicom Timesync Operator <a name="uninstalling"></a>
+## Uninstalling Silicom Timesync Operator from the embedded OperatorHub <a name="uninstalling"></a>

-Show the user helpful output from the pods running on the node, log output from successful assocation with GPS coordinates, etc

-### Uninstall from the embedded OperatorHub

 <!-- Uninstall steps clearly defined on a FRESH CLUSTER with output-->
-This step uninstalls the operator the operator.
-Uninstalling the operator implies uninstalling the controller
+Now we proceed to uninstall the operator.
+Uninstalling the operator can be done from the OperatorHub console.

 ![installed](imgs/03_uninstall.png)